FWSquatch/do180-practice/README.md

 4. Change into the newly created directory: `cd do180-practice`
 5. Fire up the VMs: `vagrant up`

+Both VMs will take 1024MB of RAM, so make sure you have (at least) 2GB of RAM to spare.

 ## Other Useful Information:
 - `vagrant up` - Boots and provisions the environment
 - `vagrant destroy -f` - Shuts down and destroys the environment